wesleyZero/Get_Next_Line_42SiliconValley/README.md

-### Is this the last line in the file?
+### Did we find the end of the line or file?
 If the size of the memory read is less than the buffer, then we know that we have reached the end of the file.
+If there is a newline character within the buffer, then we know we have reached the end of the line.

 </td><td valign="top" width="50%">